digital-york/dlib-migration-tools/README.md

 1) to make csv for a single file
 From the command line within the dlib-migration-tools folder, call rake create_csv_tasks:make_csv["/path/to/foxmlfile"] 2)to batch create csv for a folder: From the command line within the dlib-migration-tools folder, call rake create_csv_tasks:batch_make_csv["/path/to/foxml/folder"]

+THIS BRANCH
+Aims: abstract out foxml metadata extraction
+Outputs:
+  *class to handle reading from foxml. passed open foxml handle as a parameter. returns hash of key metadata elements and values. in first instance for DC.
+No standardisation at this point.
+  *class to take hash from the above and create csv output from unnormalised data (could maybe do this as name:value pairs).
+Takes file_doc as input parameter to specify where to write csv file.
+  *overall task tying the above together.  task takes an output location as a parameter, and sets a default if no parameter set.
+Then calls the metadata extraction task and feeds the output hash to the csv creator

 Further Work needed